Koldinghus

 Koldinghus is a Danish royal castle in the town of Kolding on the south central part of the Jutland peninsula.
 The castle was founded in the 13th century and was expanded since with many functions ranging from fortress, royal residency, ruin, museum, and the location of numerous wartime negotiations.

 Today the restored castle functions as a museum containing collections of furniture from the 16th century to present, Roman and Gothic church culture, older Danish paintings, crafts focused on ceramics and silver and shifting thematized exhibitions.
 Koldinghus is managed by the Museum at Koldinghus which was established in 1890.

 History

 The oldest remaining part of castle is the north side facing the castle lake originally built by King Christoffer III (1441–1448).
+In 1341, and from 1368 to 1369 the castle would be besieged by Holstein and Jutish rebels.
 The western side was later built by King Christian I (1448–1481).
 King Christian III (1503–1559) built the south side and the small towers in the courtyard.